-Saybrook University seeks a Federal Work Study Student to join its Department of Research as a Teaching Assistant.
+Saybrook University seeks Federal Work Study (FWS) students to join its Department of Research as Teaching Assistants.

 Position responsibilities include, but are not limited to:

 Under the supervision of the Department of Research faculty, Teaching Assistants will provide student, course, and instructor support for foundational research courses: RES2100: Research Foundations and Literacy, RES2300: Qualitative Data Collection and Analysis, RES 2500: Quantitative Data Collection and Statistics, and RES 2700: Statistics.
 Responsibilities will vary depending on the course assigned but may include providing support with:

 Library Literacy: Support students in accessing and setting up student accounts for Saybrook academic resources (RefWorks, SAGE Research Methods, ProQuest, EBSCOhost, and PubMed).

 Research Literacy: Support student success in identifying research components, methodological approaches, and qualitative or quantitative data analysis, including statistical analysis.

 Provide tutoring through “drop-in” time and facilitate conference calls that offer tutorial support.